 Possums are not only potentially deadly, they also carry diseases common to all rodents and get into feed tubs.
 If a possum gets into your feed, you lose money – unless you felt like using your money to feed the wild animals who want to eat your animals.
 Spilled feed will attract more predators into the barnyard area as well.

 If you find an animal that is missing its stomach, the predator was probably a possum that got startled and didn’t get to finish its meal – they tend to eat their prey from the stomach first.
 Possums have also been known to attack medium livestock like goats and sheep if they are injured if or they’re young.
-Skunks are also known egg stealers, but can and will attack small livestock when they become extremely hungry and an opportunity presents itself.
+Skunks are also known egg stealers, but can and will attack small livestock when they become really hungry and an opportunity presents itself.

 A fox might not be as large as a coyote, but they are equally deadly.
 A fox is entirely capable of grabbing a chicken, rooster, or duck and running off to the woods with it to enjoy a meal at your expense.
 Because the sly predators are both extremely quiet and agile during their attacks, they are massively difficult to catch.